-All information, including technical requirements, is continuously updated at www.ciirc.cvut.cz/covid.
+All information is updated at www.ciirc.cvut.cz/covid.

 The first testing has been very promising, and we are working on minor final improvements and the installation of membrane filters.
-Upon completion, the respirator will be tested for virus permeability and other critical parameters.
+Upon completion, the respirator will be tested for virus permeability & other critical parameters.
 Once the CIIRC RP95 prototype is complete, scientists will focus on finding ways to ensure mass production.

 Once the prototype has been tested, CIIRC CTU will share the technical specifications among partners in Europe and worldwide.
 It will be the first distributed production during the COVID-19 emergency.
 This is also the key model of cooperation targeted by the RICAIP Research Centre.

 RICAIP was prepared in two phases within the European Union’s Horizon 2020 WIDESPREAD Teaming Calls, whereas it was evaluated as the 2nd best project in the Teaming Phase 2 Call competition in 2019.
-Finally, it has been granted with a subsidy in the total amount of EUR 48,25 mil. for the period 09/2019-12/2026.
-Currently, RICAIP is one of the largest running EU projects in the field of AI and Industry 4.0.
-RICAIP will also provide support for SMEs, facilitating technology and knowledge transfer from academia to industry.
+It has been granted a subsidy in the total amount of EUR 48,25 mil. for the period 09/2019-12/2026.
+RICAIP is one of the largest running EU projects in the field of AI and Industry 4.0.
+It will also provide support for SMEs, facilitating technology and knowledge transfer from academia to industry.